 - 4: Enter the total employee Social Security tax withheld.
 For 2022, it should not exceed $9,932.40 ($160,200 x 6.2%).

 - 5: Enter the total wages and tips subject to Medicare taxes.
 This is the total of boxes 3 and 7 and has no upper limit.

-- Box 6: Enter the total amount of Medicare tax withheld.
+- 6: Enter the total amount of Medicare tax withheld.
 If your employee made over $200,000 and paid additional Medicare, include it in this number.
 Do not include your share.

 - 8: If you operate a restaurant, show tips allocated to employees.
 This amount should not be included in boxes 1, 3, 5, or 7.

-- Box 9: This box no longer applies.
+- 9: This box no longer applies.
 Leave it blank.

-- Box 10: Enter any deductions your employee gets for child care, including the fair market value of a daycare facility sponsored by you.
+- 10: Enter any deductions your employee gets for child care, including the fair market value of a daycare facility sponsored by you.

-- Box 11: If your employee received payments from a nonqualified plan (such as a retirement plan) or a nongovernmental section 457(b) plan, enter that amount here.
+- 11: If your employee received payments from a nonqualified plan (such as a retirement plan) or a nongovernmental section 457(b) plan, enter that amount here.
 If they get more than one, enter the total here.
 Do not include any deferred amounts reported in boxes 3 or 5.

 - 12a through d: Enter the following codes as applicable.
 You can enter them in order, but do not need to skip a box if a code does not apply.
 The codes are on page 30 of the IRS Form W-2 instructions.

 - Code A: Uncollected Social Security or RRTA tax on tips